Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Testing ###

+MANUAL TESTING

+HOME PAGE

+- There is not a traditional logo on the upper left of this website to test - the logo is featured in the body of the page.

+Navigation Bar

+- Hover over navigation icons and ensure there is no discernable change other than the pointer turning to a hand and the icons changing color.

+- Clicking the home icon and ensure it reloads the "Home" page.

+- Clicking the question mark icon and ensure it loads the rules modal.

+- Change the screen size to mobile device to verify that the navigation bar is responsive and switches position from the right of screen to center screen at the appropriate breakpoint.

+Navigation bar modal (Rules modal)

+- Click the question mark icon and ensure the rules modal loads.

+- Click the 'x' in the rules modal and make sure it closes the modal.

+- Click on multiple positions around the page outside the modal text box to make sure it closes the modal.

+- Click inside the modal text box to make sure that the modal only closes on the specified areas above.

+- Hover over links for 'The Haunted Mansion' and 'The Walt Disney Company' and make sure the pointer changes from an arrow to a hand.

+- Click on links for 'The Haunted Mansion' and 'The Walt Disney Company', ensuring they open to the appropriate web pages in a separate tab.

+- Reduce screen size to various mobile device to verify that the modal is responsive and the modal size and inner text responds appropriately at the relevant breakpoints..

+Hero image

+Body Text

+Footer

 ### Bugs ###

 - When creating the dashboard the text continued to scroll despite position being fixed.